 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where poubaite typically forms.
+Look in hydrothermal veins country, the host setting where poubaite typically forms.
 If you start seeing galena, clausthalite, bismuthinite in float, you are in the right ground.
 Field specimens usually show a platy crystals, fine-grained aggregates habit, so train your eye for that shape before scanning the outcrop.